 This page of the Installer presents you with the Altium End-User License Agreement (EULA).

-With the EULA read, continue with the install by checking the I accept the agreement box and clicking the Next button.
+After reading the EULA, continue with the installation by checking the I accept the agreement box and clicking the Next button.

 This page gives you the choice between: